 A brand new Youth Center will be center of the Youth experience on post: just one part of award-winning Youth program

 The Sgt.
 Andrew McConnell Youth Center, a $6 million, 20,000 square foot facility features a demonstration kitchen for cooking classes, a gym with a sport court that can be used, interchangeably, for roller-skating, roller hockey, and basketball.
-Opening in time for the youth of the Class of 2015, the Youth Center is on Bouquet Road, in the Family Section of post: YS, CDC, sports fields and Delaney Club House.
+The Youth Center is on Bouquet Road, in the Family Section of post: YS, CDC, sports fields and Delaney Club House.

 Full-Day care: This program is for children 6 weeks to 5 years (not yet in Kindergarten).
 Children will be placed in classroom according to age and availability.